seen91/FireFoxTabVolumeControl/README.md

 4. Use the master volume control at the top to adjust all tabs at once
 5. Changes apply immediately as you adjust the volume

-## Project Structure

-The extension has been refactored for better organization:

-- **src/background/** - Background service worker files for tab monitoring and state management
-- **src/core/** - Core audio functionality and content scripts
-- **src/site-handlers/** - Site-specific implementations (YouTube, Reddit, etc.)
-- **src/ui/** - Popup interface and UI management
-- **src/utils/** - Utility functions and shared services
-- **src/icons/** - Extension icons

-See [src/README.md](src/README.md) for a detailed breakdown of the project structure.

 ## Technical Details

 The add-on uses the Web Audio API to modify audio output: